 Is the Water in the Tzipori River Clean?

-No. Several organizations work on cleaning the Tzipori river, but it is not advised to enter the water and surely not to drink it.
+No. Several organizations work on cleaning the Tzipori River, but it is not advised to enter the water and not drink it.

 Is Tzipori Promenade Clean?

-And unfortunately, the answer is again no. As you hike, you will see many plastic bags, bottles, and many other things.
-And the next photo could be showing a pastoral view – until you look closely at the tree’s roots and along the promenade.
+And unfortunately, the answer is again no. You will see many plastic bags, bottles, and other things as you hike.
+And the next photo could show a pastoral view – until you look closely at the tree’s roots and along the promenade.

 During our visits, I saw once one cleaning worker.
 That is not enough.
 Just take a look at the bottom of the next photo.

 But enough with the sad things.
-Yes, it is not clean, but after all, millions were invested, and a new promenade was built.
-And I wonder what their plan was (take a look at the following photo)?
+Yes, it is not clean, but millions were invested, and a new promenade was built.
+And I wonder what their plan was (see the following photo).

 It could be nice walking in clean water during the summer (but there is hardly any shade; thus, I would not recommend this trail for the summer).
-And it is less pleasant to walk in dirty water in the middle of the winter.
+And walking in dirty water in the middle of the winter is less pleasant.

-About twenty meters from this point, there is a bridge over the river leading back to this riverbank.
+About twenty meters from this point, a bridge over the river leads back to this riverbank.
 Thus most people did not cross the water.
 Instead, they continued along this side of the river, in the dirt, till they returned to the promenade.